trey/treypiepmeier/src/words/revamp-2019.md

 ```
 ## Syntax Highlighting

 [Syntax highlighting for code snippets is trivially simple with 11ty.](https://www.11ty.dev/docs/plugins/syntaxhighlight/) This one was quite a bonus that made the whole thing worth it for me all over again.
 For comparison, I never could figure out a good way to do this with WordPress.
 Here, you install the plugin, and pick [a theme](https://draculatheme.com), include the theme’s CSS file and you’re done.
 It’s worth noting that this is all handled without any client side JavaScript.
-All the beautiful syntax highlighting works even with JavaScript is disabled in your browser.
+All the beautiful syntax highlighting works even when JavaScript is disabled in your browser.

 ## [Netlify](https://www.netlify.com)